 Fighting 15s accepts payment by PayPal and by Visa and Mastercard credit and debit cards.
-The site offers three payment gateways: PayPal, for payment by PayPal and by credit or debit card; Barclaycard, for payment by Visa or Mastercard credit or debit cards; and telephone payment, for payment by card without using an online payment gateway.
+The site offers two payment gateways: PayPal, for payment by PayPal and by credit or debit card; and Stripe, for payment by Visa or Mastercard credit or debit cards and Apple Pay.

 Fighting 15s' prioritizes orders as follows:

 First, any order placed in the online shop for which payment is taken at the time of ordering by the payment processing gateway (PayPal or card payments).
 Oldest orders are dealt with first.
 Orders for which figures must be cast are picked to the extent that it is possible, and put to one side until our casting list is big enough to warrant a casting session.
 Fighting 15s will in such instances skip such orders and move onto orders that can be picked and packed immediately.